dshanske/simple-location/readme.txt

 It consists of four fields: latitude, longitude, public, and address.
 This matches up with the HTML5 Geolocation fields.
 The [W3C Geolocation Specification](https://dev.w3.org/geo/api/spec-source.html) also provides for properties of altitude, accuracy, altitudeAccuracy, speed, and heading, which may be stored.
 Map Zoom is also stored as a geodata property.

-Timezone is also stored as a property and is derived from the location.
+Timezone is also stored as a property and is derived from the location by default or set manually.

 == Weather ==

-Weather consists of at minimum the current conditions and temperature but may include future parameters for use such as pressure, wind speed, wind direction degree, etc. A weather widget is available that can be set to a specific location, a user, or a station ID.
+Weather consists of at minimum the current conditions and temperature but includes future parameters for use such as pressure, wind speed, wind direction degree, etc. Weather widgets are available that can be set to a specific location, a user, station ID, or airport code.
 Station ID is available from supported providers for weather stations, for example from a Personal Weather Station(PWS).

 == Providers ==

 The plugin is designed to be extensible and anyone could write a plugin that would add additional providers.

-* Map Providers include Wikimedia, MapBox, Google, Mapquest's Open Static Map, HERE, and Bing
+* Map Providers are services that offer an API to retrieve maps, which are displayed on posts with a location.
+Providers include Wikimedia, MapBox, Google, Mapquest's Open Static Map, HERE, LocationIQ, and Bing
-* Geocoding Providers include the Mapquest hosted version of Nominatim, Google, and Bing.
+* Geocoding Providers take geo coordinates and look up the actual location/address for textual display, as well as derive the elevation is possible.
+Geocoding Providers include Nominatim, the Mapquest hosted version of Nominatim, Google, Bing, LocationIQ and Geonames.
-* Location Providers offers HTML5 Browser Geolocation, a Provider that takes the location setting out of the author profile, and [Compass](https://github.com/aaronpk/Compass), a self-hosted option for storing your location.
+* Location Providers attempt to determine your location to add it to a post.
+Providers include  HTML5 Browser Geolocation, a Provider that takes the location setting out of the author profile, and [Compass](https://github.com/aaronpk/Compass), a self-hosted option for storing your location.
-* Weather Providers include OpenWeatherMap, Dark Sky, APIXU and the US National Weather Service.
-Dark Sky and APIXU do not support stations.
+* Weather Providers retrieve weather data about your location and include OpenWeatherMap, Dark Sky, Weatherstack, WeatherBit and the US National Weather Service.
+Dark Sky, WeatherBit, and Weatherstack do not support stations.

 == Frequently Asked Questions ==